CCSI-Toolset/FOQUS/docs/source/chapt_sdoe/examples-inputresponse.rst

    Figure 13: Pairwise Scatterplot of Design 7

-To determine how well a design fills the response space, we will look at the histogram for the response, Y, in the bottom-right and see how evenly spread the values appear.
+To determine how well a design fills the response space, we will look at the histogram for the response, Y, in the bottom-right for each of the designs and see how evenly spread the values appear.
 If we had a two- or higher-dimensional response space, we would examine the scatterplot(s) for the response variables for even spacing.
 We can confirm that Design 1 (purple) does have the best space-filling in the response space of the three.
 The values of the response are evenly spread throughout the space, with no large gaps.
 By contrast, Design 11 (red) has many holes and gaps in the response space.

 Even though the criterion value for response space-filling in Design 7 (green) is less than half that of Design 1 (purple), the response space-filling in Design 7 seems to fill the space fairly well.
 The differences in criterion values provide a useful summary of the trade-offs but it is important to also examine the scatterplots directly for a more intuitive illustration of what these trade-offs will look like in practice.